 It was the wisdom of my mom who pushed my dad to start his own law practice.
 In the early 80s, he was at the point of his career where he had most of the connections needed to start his own law firm.
 Working as an attorney in a lucrative patent and trademark industry, most of his clients were big companies from all over the world.
 So he rarely had to meet clients in person.

-At the peak of his career, he was making tens of thousands of U.S. dollars while living in a relatively low cost-of-living city of Manila.
+At the peak of his career, he was making tens of thousands of U.S. dollars while living in the relatively low-cost-of-living city of Manila.
 With the real-estate income already in place, the income from the firm was used mainly for travel-related expenses to different countries to attend related industry seminars and conventions.

 My mom died in 2007 of liver cancer.
 On her deathbed, my dad tearfully confessed that he fathered another child out of wedlock, a 15-year-old boy.
 This was in addition to the two other siblings we’ve all known, cared for, and accepted as part of this ever-growing family of ours.

 Not sure if she felt any emotional pain at that point, she may have very well been desensitized to revelations such as this.
 One thing is for sure, she will always have a special place in my heart.